Activate Your Character Strengths: The Path to Authentic Happiness

 For example, eating a piece of chocolate while you’re focusing your eyes on your computer screen produces a certain class of experience.

-Eating it mindfully with your eyes closed and your full attention on the smell, texture, and sensations in your mouth and the experiences in your brain is an entirely different class of experience.
+Eating it mindfully with your eyes closed, and your full attention on the smell, texture, and sensations in your mouth and the experiences in your brain is an entirely different class of experience.

-It is difficult to engage in mindful activities when we’re stressed and our minds are racing.
+It is difficult to engage in mindful activities when we’re stressed, and our minds are racing.
 A few slow, steady, quiet, deep breaths are helpful before you fully tune into the sensations of pleasure.

 Like pleasures, gratifications are also very enjoyable, but they don’t necessarily evoke any raw feelings like pleasures.
-Whereas pleasures require little, if any, thinking, gratifications often involve thinking and interpretations.

 Examples of gratifications include: